Architecture

 |---|---|

-| Never trust, always verify | Every request requires valid JWT |
+| Never trust, always verify | Every request requires a valid JWT |

 | Least privilege | Scopes limit what each client can do |